PotzarellaMozarella/Pesto-Projects/Week-9/to-do-list/README.md

 # To Do list App

-This project was built with [Create React App](https://github.com/facebook/create-react-app)
+Checkout the project here [Create React App](https://github.com/facebook/create-react-app)

-You can find more about the assignment at [To do list app app](https://pestotech.teachable.com/courses/1911069/lectures/43351562)
+You can find more about the assignment at [To do list app](https://pesto-projects-ovki.vercel.app/)

 ### Features
 * User can add a new task in the to do list